 - With the new overtime rule on the horizon, a lot of business owners are taking a good, hard look at their employee classifications—and they're using their timecards to make smart, informed decisions about what to do next.
 For those who don't have timesheet data to work with, determining whether or not your employees are exempt or nonexempt can be a logistical nightmare—and misclassifying your employees, handing out unnecessary raises, or worse, doing nothing, can be a seriously costly mistake.

 - On top of all that, failing to track time goes hand in hand with failing to track overtime correctly or consistently.
 And failing to correctly track overtime alone could cost you thousands.
 Here's the deal: If your employees are working overtime, you have to pay them overtime wages—even if you have a policy that prohibits it.
 If you're not tracking time worked, how can you possibly know how much overtime is owed?
 Or how much money you can expect to shell out come payday?
-The cost of not tracking overtime is huge, and it's only going to grow as December 1, 2016, approaches.
+The cost of not tracking overtime is huge, and it's only going to grow if the overtime threshold increases.

 The solution is, as always, effective time management using an automated time tracking system.
 With TSheets, employee timesheet data is at your fingertips—providing you with the safety net you need to prevent or survive an FLSA lawsuit.
 What's more than that, the timesheet data your employees submit can be paramount to your success when it comes to reclassifying and reorganizing your employees in preparation for the new overtime law.
 Finally, using TSheets to track and curb overtime ensures that your payroll costs stay low—and that your company stays compliant.Back to Resource Center